In this guide we’ll take a look at the best solar garden lights for the UK market.

 One of the main, practical uses of lights in the garden is to illuminate pathways.

 Solar-powered lights in the form of torches on stakes are some of the best for lining paths.
-They often come in sets of two or more and are perfect for marking out a path.
+They often come in sets of two or more which is great when marking out the way.
 Plus, they’re noticeable enough that they don’t cause a tripping hazard during the daytime.

 While many solar lights will provide illumination for most of the night, this will depend on how much sunlight they receive, so don’t rely on them to last all night after cloudy days.